zevenet/zproxy/tests/functional/README.md

 	<test_name>/
-		zproxy.cfg : If this file exists, the proxy service is STARTED with this config file reload_zproxy.cfg : first is loaded the zproxy.cfg and after this file is reloaded to overwrite de cfg ctl.in  : they are the parameter for the request to the ctl service, the body is in other file **TODO** ctl.json: it is the body of the request to the ctl service **TODO** ctl.out  : it is the response of the request to the ctl service **TODO** test.in: It is a configuration file that defines the command executed for this test.
+		zproxy.cfg : If this file exists, the proxy service is STARTED with this config file reload_zproxy.cfg : first is loaded the zproxy.cfg and after this file is reloaded to overwrite de cfg ctl.in  : they are the parameter for the request to the ctl service, the body is in other file **TBI** ctl.json: it is the body of the request to the ctl service **TBI** ctl.out  : it is the response of the request to the ctl service **TBI** test.in: It is a configuration file that defines the command executed for this test.
 See the *tests define* section. test_N.out : it is the output of executing the exec.sh script test_N.out.tmp : it is the tmp file used to comparate with *test_N.out* test_N.out.new : it is the benchmark result if this was better report.tmp: It is the report generated after executing the tests
 tpl: They are files used to configure the test envirovement

 # Test define
 The files **test.in** define the commands that will be executed in order to try the proxy daemon